Self-supervision through Random Segments with Autoregressive Coding (RandSAC)

 \subsection{Masked Transformer for Segment Prediction}

-A standard transformer has an encoder-decoder structure~\cite{vaswani2017attention}.
-It was originally designed for sequence-to-sequence modeling.
-The encoder of a transformer maps a list of tokens $\bm{X} = (\mathbf{x}_1, ..., \mathbf{x}_n)$ to a sequence of hidden representation $\bm{Z} = (\mathbf{z}_1, ..., \mathbf{z}_n)$, also known as the {\em memory}.
+A standard transformer has an encoder-decoder structure~\citep{vaswani2017attention}.
+The encoder of a transformer maps a list of tokens $\bm{X} = (\mathbf{x}_1, ..., \mathbf{x}_n)$ to a sequence of hidden representations $\bm{Z} = (\mathbf{z}_1, ..., \mathbf{z}_n)$, also known as the {\em memory}.
 Given $\bm{X}$ and source sequence $\bm{X}_{src}=(\mathbf{x}_1, ..., \mathbf{x}_{n-1})$, during training, the decoder masks the internal attention matrix with a causal mask and predicts the target sequence $\bm{X}_{tgt} = (\mathbf{x}_2, ..., \mathbf{x}_n)$ autoregressively.
 Each layer of the transformer encoder has two sub-layers: multi-head self-attention and a fully connected feed-forward network; both have residual connections.
 The decoder layer has a third attention sub-layer, which performs multi-head attention from the hidden representation $\bm{Z}$ to the target representation $\bm{X}_{tgt}$.
-We leverage attention masking to achieve autoregressive segment prediction using this framework; we discuss this in detail next.
+We leverage attention masking to achieve autoregressive segment prediction using this framework; we discuss details next.

 {\bf Autoregressive Segment Encoder.} Figure~\ref{fig:enc-dec} shows our transformer encoder block and a decoder block.
 We leave out the fully connected layer and residual connections for simplicity and only show the attentions.
-In this visualization, an image is divided into four patches/tokens.
-These four patches are then grouped into three segments denoted by colors: green, blue, and red.
+In this visualization, there are six patches.
+These six patches are then grouped into three segments denoted by colors: green, blue, and red.
 The random segment serialization order is green $\rightarrow$ blue $\rightarrow$ red.
 One layer of transformer encoder is illustrated on the left in light green.
-Serialized four patches/tokens with added fixed sine-cosine positional encoding are the input to the encoder.
+Serialized six patches/tokens with added fixed sine-cosine positional encoding are the input to the encoder.
 The encoder attention is masked following the serialized segment order: segments can attend to themselves and preceding segments only.
 They are restricted from looking at future segments using the, illustrated, {\em source mask}.
 Lastly, since the last segment does not have a succeeding segment, we only input the first four patches and leave out the two patches in the last segment.